Bardon Mill railway station

 Bardon Mill is a railway station on the Tyne Valley Line, which runs between Newcastle and Carlisle via Hexham.
 The station, situated 27 mi 54 chain east of Carlisle, serves the village of Bardon Mill in Northumberland, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The Newcastle and Carlisle Railway was formed in 1829, and was opened in stages.
 The station was opened in June 1838, following the opening of the line between Greenhead and Haydon Bridge.

 In 1967, the station became an unstaffed halt, along with most of the other stations on the line that escaped the Beeching Axe.
 The former station house and waiting room remain as a private residence.

-There is an operational (though usually unmanned) signal box at Bardon Mill, which was constructed in the 1870s by the North Eastern Railway.
+There is an operational (though usually unstaffed) signal box at Bardon Mill, which was constructed in the 1870s by the North Eastern Railway.
 It is Grade II listed, recognised as one of the earliest surviving NER Type N1 signal boxes.

 In April 2019, the platforms at the station were extended ahead of the introduction of upgraded rolling stock, as part of the Great North Rail project.